 - Collaboration between stakeholders: Law enforcement agencies, insurance companies, motorcycle manufacturers, and dealers can work together to share information, develop effective anti-theft strategies, and promote best practices for motorcycle security.

-- Community engagement: Encouraging local communities to take an active role in preventing motorcycle theft, through initiatives such as neighborhood watch
+- Community engagement: Encouraging local communities to take an active role in preventing motorcycle theft, through initiatives such as neighbourhood watch

 In conclusion, motorcycle theft has far-reaching consequences that extend beyond the immediate loss experienced by individual owners.
 By recognizing the broader economic and societal impact of motorcycle theft, stakeholders can work together to develop and implement strategies that address the root causes of this issue and help to reduce its overall prevalence.